Overview

 Step 4: Calculate Real Estate Capital Gains

-Real estate held for more than two years is long-term.
-Post the July 2024 Union Budget, you choose the option that results in lower tax:
+Real estate held for more than two years counts as long-term.
+Following the July 2024 Union Budget, you pick whichever option results in lower tax:

 - Option A: 12.5% on gains without indexation

-- Option B: 20% on gains with indexation (using Cost Inflation Index)
+- Option B: 20% on gains with indexation (using the Cost Inflation Index)

-This choice applies to property purchased before 23 July 2024.
-For property purchased on or after that date, only the 12.5% without-indexation rate applies.
+This choice applies only to property purchased before 23 July 2024.
+Property purchased on or after that date is stuck with the 12.5% without-indexation rate.

 Formula with indexation: